 Schools located outside of the US and Canada that may not participate in these application systems typically have a similar policy.

-Students should spend time comparing schools before they begin filling out an OMSAS, AMCAS, or institution-specific medical school application.
-Ganss recommends applying to between 15 and 20 schools, including international medical schools, “in order to increase your chances of gaining interviews and acceptances.”
-This is also a good time to start figuring out how to tailor your application to each program.
+Students should spend time comparing med schools before they begin filling out an OMSAS, AMCAS, or institution-specific medical school application.
+A typical recommendation would be applying to between 15 and 20 schools.
+This group should include international medical schools.
+That approach can increase your chances of gaining interviews and acceptances.

 “See what type of student the medical school wants, and make sure it’s a good fit,” advises Duncan Kirkby, dean of admissions at St. George’s University (SGU).

-3. Ask for letters of recommendation
+3. Letters of recommendation

-While letters of recommendation don’t have to be completed before you submit an application through AMCAS or OMSAS, it’s a good idea to contact potential recommenders during the spring to ensure you end up with strong recommendations.
+While letters of recommendation don’t have to be completed before you submit an application through AMCAS or OMSAS, it’s a good idea to contact potential contacts during the spring to ensure you end up with strong recommendations.

 “A good letter speaks to your academic ability, teamwork skills, and if it’s from a nonacademic, your passion for the volunteer work you’ve done,” Kirkby recommends.
 He also suggests checking to see if your college has a pre-med committee that writes recommendations.